akzana/akzana/README.md

 ### Glad to see you here!
 I’m a full-stack developer who has from information analysis jobs to a software engineering career.
 I enjoy development because I want to create technologies for users to bring them dignity and independence.
-I enjoy participating in hackathons.
+I can't wait to participate in the next hackathon.